Alfalfa sprouts being recalled after salmonella outbreak

-SunSprout Enterprises said Thursday that its recall covers 808 pounds (366.5 kilograms) of sprouts that it sold to five foodservice companies and grocery stores in Nebraska, Iowa and Kansas in November and December.
+SunSprouts said Thursday that its recall covers 808 pounds (366.5 kilograms) of sprouts that it sold to distributors in Nebraska, Iowa and Kansas in November and December.
 Health officials have said they linked the illnesses to alfalfa sprouts eaten at several restaurants and sold at several different grocery chains.

 Neither the company nor health officials identified the restaurants and grocers that sold the sprouts that are suspected to be tainted with salmonella.

 Nebraska health officials urged people not to eat alfalfa sprouts after they linked the illnesses to them.
-Most of the cases of salmonella were found in the Omaha area.
+Most of the cases of salmonella were found in the Omaha area, and all of the people who became sick reported eating alfalfa sprouts between Dec.
+4 and Dec.
+13.

-So far, no salmonella cases have been confirmed outside of Nebraska, but the Food and Drug Administration said it is conducting a multistate investigation into the outbreak.

 People are also reading…